data2type/xslt-checker/README.md

 # XSLT Checker #

-The XSLT Checker is a small project to detect in a given XSLT stylesheet commands which are never used when it is processing a huge set of input data.
+The XSLT Checker is a small project to detect commands in any given XSLT stylesheet which are never used when it processes a huge set of input data.

 ## Call the XSLT Checker ##